yekoc/Risk-Of-Rain-2-Mods/MinionOrdering/README.md

 #Changelog
 ---
+1.1.2 - Fixed minions that lack AI breaking.\
+Changed internal name of plugin to make more sense.

 1.1.1 - Stop server from thinking everyone did the thing it just did.

 1.1.0 - Added a button to call the attention of every subordinate.
 It can be changed in config.\